 Stories about life and death, seasoned with recipes

-Following a personal tragedy, Val began to take note of his grief in culinary form, documenting meals that made him feel good.
 From the aching simplicity of toast with butter to the isolation of cooking for one and the pleasure of returning to heart-warming wholesome slow-roasts, one-pot suppers and more – this book is about enjoyment, grief, restlessness, disasters and success.